 The benefit can be best explained when we investigate a hypothetical scenario.
 Let us consider that in this scenario, the business analysts are using a DOORS NG tool while the tester is using an HP ALM tool.

 The business analyst submits a requirement using DOORS NG.
 Consequently, a subset of the requirement is automatically synced into HP ALM, enabling the tester to create related test cases.
 An RDNG Requirement link flows to the backlink section of HP ALM Requirements, thereby enabling the tester to analyze the requirement of RRC from HP ALM tool.
-Hence, using standard OSLC specifications, the tester can access all details related to requirement without duplicating the required information in the test management tool.
+Hence, using standard OSLC specifications, the tester can access all details related to requirements without duplicating the required information in the test management tool.

 Kovair Connects Enterprise Architects and RDNG Tool Users